GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 You need the following to get invited to TechPass and complete the onboarding:

-- Your organisational email address provided by your organisation.
+- Organisational email address with a standard mailbox (not LiteMail).
-- A standard mailbox for your organisational email address.
-TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
-If you use such an email account, upgrade it to a standard mailbox before requesting for TechPass.
-- Before you onboard, ensure you have received the TechPass onboarding email and is still valid.
+- Valid TechPass onboarding email.

 ?> TechPass onboarding email is valid for 30 days.
 If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.

-> **Tip**: Click the triangle to view the instructions to complete each step.

 ## Step 1.
 Request for TechPass account